 iXblue offers a complete range of products, solutions and services for hydrographic, oceanographic, geophysical survey and marine environmental assessment in any African countries and any region.

-Their products are widely used in Africa in the following countries, Cabo Verde, Morocco, Seychelles, Reunion Island, Mauritius, Senegal, Tunisia, Gabon, Madagascar, Egypt, Eritrea, Angola, Algeria, Libya, Kenya and Tanzania.
+Their products are widely used across Africa, including in Cabo Verde, Morocco, Seychelles, Réunion Island, Mauritius, Senegal, Tunisia, Gabon, Madagascar, Egypt, Eritrea, Angola, Algeria, Libya, Kenya, and Tanzania.

 Delineating Maritime Boundaries